-This exemplifies the risks in copying others’ tactics.
+This exemplifies the risks of copying others’ tactics.
 We can miss details.

 Shoemoney has discussed how people from affiliate networks he worked with essentially duplicated his campaigns and only made 50% as much.
 He explained that the difference was that he had different layers of ad targeting that his copycats didn’t know of.

-On the other hand, it’s worth adapting from others’ tactics – or far better, their strategies.
+On the other hand, it’s worth adopting from others’ tactics – or far better, their strategies.

 Similarly, I’d encourage everyone with a homepage slider to copy Unbounce: